CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

    ![](./media/costopt-34.png)

  * **View Cost:** To have a better visibility on cost, you can use different views given below:
     1. **Group by:** _Group by_ uses common properties to break down costs and identify top contributors.
-From the drop down you can select group by keys such as, Tag, Resource type, Provider, etc.
+From the drop down, you can select group by keys such as, Tag, Resource type, Provider, etc.
     2. **Granularity:** This view is optimized to show how you're trending against a budget for the selected time range.
     3. **Graph type:** It asks for graphical representation, what kind of representation you prefer.
 It could be Table, Column, Line and much more.